Toni Basil: Filmmaking and music videos

-Basil directed short art films including Game of the Week, A Dance Film, Out Trip, and The Ping Pong Match.
-Predating music videos, these avant garde pieces found a new audience and were exhibited at the Santa Monica Museum of Art, the Getty Museum, and New York University's Grey Art Gallery.
-The Los Angeles Times noted Basil's deft editing transformed an ordinary ping pong match into an energetic dance routine.

 Basil's Word of Mouth video album was nominated for both a Grammy Award and an MTV Video Music Award.
 Her late 1960s 8 mm and 16 mm films toured the U.S. with the show "Semina Culture: Wallace Berman and His Circle" in 2007.

-Aside from directing her own video for "Mickey", she directed and choreographed the video for Talking Heads' "Once in a Lifetime".
-The video features lead singer David Byrne against a white background in a style similar to "Mickey".

 Awards and accolades

-Basil's awards include Hip Hop International's Living Legend Award, a Grammy nomination for Long Form Video ("Word of Mouth") in 1983, an Emmy nomination and win for Outstanding Achievement in Choreography for The Smothers Brothers in 1988, two MTV Award nominations, American Choreography Awards: four nominations and two wins including Lifetime Achievement Innovator, and The Los Angeles Theater Ovation: Street Dance Award.
-Exhibitions include the Museum of Modern Art: Videos, and the Santa Monica Museum of Art: Short Films.
+Basil received Emmy Award recognition for Outstanding Achievement in Choreography for The Smothers Brothers Comedy Hour in 1988, including a nomination and win listed by the Television Academy.
+Her other listed honors include Hip Hop International's Living Legend Award, two MTV Award nominations, four American Choreography Award nominations and two wins, including Lifetime Achievement Innovator, and the Los Angeles Theater Ovation Street Dance Award.

+Basil's exhibitions include at the Museum of Modern Art (Videos), and at the Santa Monica Museum of Art (Short Films).
 She has received platinum and gold discs in the US, United Kingdom, Australia, Canada, Philippines, and France.
 Her single "Mickey" was installed in the Rock and Roll Hall of Fame as one of the groundbreaking singles of the 1980s.

 She was given a tribute at The Carnival: Choreographer's Ball, Monsters of Hip-Hop Masters of Movement, and in Portraits of America's Great Choreographers.
-She was featured in the Museum of Modern Art Calendar of Artists and on the cover of Dance Magazine.
+She was featured in the Museum of Modern Art Calendar of Artists, and on the cover of Dance Magazine.

 On January 25, 2012, Basil presented The Electric Boogaloos with a Lifetime Achievement Award at the 13th anniversary show of The Carnival: Choreographer's Ball for their role in popularizing dance styles such as popping and electric boogie.

 In 2023, Basil was inducted into the Women Songwriters Hall of Fame.